MiSTer-devel/Amstrad-PCW_MiSTer/README.md

 * **F10** - Move colour line enable line down
 * **F11** - Toggle full screen colour mode on/off

-The mode allows loading 4-bit colour palettes, in the same format as the Gameboy core (GBP) or select PCWPlus support mode 1 or 2 in games that allow this colour modes.
+The mode allows loading 4-bit colour palettes, in the same format as the Gameboy core (GBP) or select PCWPlus support modes 1,2 and 3  in games that allow this colour modes.
 PCWPlus mode need to be activate before a compatible game load.

 ## Current issue